zakattack9/zstoo.com/README.md

 - ~link zaksakata.com/photogrpahy under subdomain (photos.zaksakata.com)~
 - implement cleanup for gsap timelines and scrollscene objects
   - **Solved: use React hook to destroy scrollscene**
-  - *N/A since migration to GSAP scrolltrigger*
+  - *N/A since migration to GSAP ScrollTrigger*
 - remove all `addIndicators` from scrollscene imports before prod deploy
-  - *N/A since migration to GSAP scrolltrigger*
+  - *N/A since migration to GSAP ScrollTrigger*

 ### Stretch Goals
 - preload packages with loading screen